Inzhenerka/docs.getdbt.tech/website/docs/reference/global-configs/resource-type.md

 ## Examples

-Instead of targeting specific resources, use the `--resource-type` or `--exclude-resource-type` flags to target all resources of a certain type: `dbt build --resource-type RESOURCE_TYPE` or `dbt test --resource-type RESOURCE_TYPE`, replacing `RESOURCE_TYPE` with the resource type you want to include.
+Instead of targeting specific resources, use the `--resource-type` or `--exclude-resource-type` flags to target all resources of a certain type: `dbt build --resource-type RESOURCE_TYPE` or `dbt test --resource-type RESOURCE_TYPE`.
+Replace `RESOURCE_TYPE` with the resource type you want to include.

 See the following sample commands for including or excluding resource types.
 Note that the `--exclude-resource-type` flag is only available in dbt version 1.8 and higher.